Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

 ```

 # JavaScript
 In week 3 I learned JavaScript which is a proper programming language this time.
 JavaScript is mostly used on websites to program interactive and behavioural features.
+This guide will not show you the basic syntax nor the structure of JavaScript since I have already leared python.

+## How to ues a button with JavaScript